What Video Equipment Do I Need?

-Professional light kits can cost from several hundred to several thousand dollars, so a good cheap option for lighting equipment is to purchase some metal shop lights from your local hardware store.
+Professional light kits can cost from several hundred to several thousand dollars, so a good cheap option for lighting equipment is to purchase some metal shop lights like these from your local hardware store or website.

-Three of these lights with bulbs will cost you under $20, and they’ll give you a huge increase in the amount of control you have while you film.
+Three of these lights with bulbs will cost you hardly anything, and they’ll give you a huge increase in the amount of control you have while you film.
 You can bounce lights off of walls, mirrors, or any other flat, lightly colored surface to provide more ambient “fill” light.